Who I am

 I have received formal training in each of these modalities:

-If you are wondering what the difference is between a 'Counsellor' and a 'Psychotherapist', the answer is simply that Psychotherapists generally are trained to a higher level, though the process is the same.
+You may wonder what the difference is between a 'Counsellor' and a 'Psychotherapist'.
+In the UK the answer is simply that Psychotherapists are trained to a higher level, though the process is the same.
+(Other countries have different qualification and accreditation systems.)

-I offer non-directive, professional supervision to both counselling workers and other staff involved in working with people.
-The BACP requires counsellors to undertake a minimum of 1.5 hours of supervision each month, so I usually arrange supervision sessions for this amount of time.
+Since 2014 I have provided non-directive, professional supervision to both counselling workers and other staff involved in caring for people.
+The BACP requires counsellors to undertake a minimum of 1.5 hours of supervision each month, so I often arrange supervision sessions for this amount of time.
 For other workers 1 hour is often sufficient.

 My Supervision Contract is available for viewing here.
 This is unusually formal and detailed in comparison with many other examples.
 I make no apology for this as my studies and experience in supervision work have caused me to believe that such thoroughness is both helpful and necessary.
 It underpins a clear understanding between Supervisor and Supervisee right from the start of our collaboration.